operantnetworks/ndn-ind/INSTALL.md

 * bin/test-get-async: Connect to one of the NDN testbed hubs, express an interest and display the received data.
 * bin/test-publish-async-nfd: Connect to the local NFD hub, accept interests with prefix /testecho and echo back a data packet.
 See test-echo-consumer.
-* bin/test-publish-async-nfd-lite: Use NDN-CPP Lite to connect to the local NFD hub, accept interests with prefix /testecho and echo back a data packet.
+* bin/test-publish-async-nfd-lite: Use NDN-IND Lite to connect to the local NFD hub, accept interests with prefix /testecho and echo back a data packet.
 See test-echo-consumer-lite.
 * bin/test-echo-consumer: Prompt for a word, send the interest /testecho/word to the local hub which is echoed by test-publish-async-nfd.
-* bin/test-echo-consumer-lite: Use NDN-CPP Lite to prompt for a word, send the interest /testecho/word to the local hub which is echoed by test-publish-async-nfd-lite.
+* bin/test-echo-consumer-lite: Use NDN-IND Lite to prompt for a word, send the interest /testecho/word to the local hub which is echoed by test-publish-async-nfd-lite.
 * bin/test-encode-decode-interest: Encode and decode an interest, testing interest selectors and the name URI.
 * bin/test-encode-decode-data: Encode and decode a data packet, including signing the data packet.
 * bin/test-encode-decode-fib-entry: Encode and decode a sample Protobuf message using ProtobufTlv.